Maplefin444/SCH3UStoryboard/README.md

 Code was written mostly by James Huynh

-Graphics and story written by Sion Gang and Daniel Ye
+Graphics and story written and made by Sion Gang, Daniel Ye, and James Huynh